House (TV series)

-House (also known as House, M.D.) is an American medical drama television series created by David Shore that originally aired on Fox from November 16, 2004, to May 21, 2012, for eight seasons.
-It features the life of Dr. Gregory House (Hugh Laurie), an unconventional, misanthropic, cynical medical genius who, despite his dependence on pain medication, successfully leads a team of diagnosticians at the fictional Princeton–Plainsboro Teaching Hospital (PPTH) in New Jersey.
-House often clashes with his fellow physicians, including his own diagnostic team, because many of his hypotheses about patients' illnesses are based on subtle or controversial insights, and his flouting of hospital rules and procedures frequently leads him into conflict with his boss, hospital administrator and Dean of Medicine Dr. Lisa Cuddy (Lisa Edelstein).
+House (also known as House, M.D. and Dr. House in some international markets) is an American medical drama television series created by David Shore for Fox.
+It aired for eight seasons from November 16, 2004 to May 21, 2012.
+It focuses on Dr. Gregory House (Hugh Laurie), an unconventional and misanthropic medical genius who, despite his dependence on pain medication, leads a team of diagnosticians at the fictional Princeton–Plainsboro Teaching Hospital (PPTH) in New Jersey.
+He often clashes with his fellow physicians, including his own diagnostic team, as his hypotheses about patients' illnesses are often based on subtle or controversial insights, and his flouting of hospital rules and procedures frequently leads him into conflict with his boss, hospital administrator and Dean of Medicine Dr. Lisa Cuddy (Lisa Edelstein).
 House's only true friend is Dr. James Wilson (Robert Sean Leonard), head of the Department of Oncology.

 During the first three seasons, House's diagnostic team consists of Dr. Robert Chase (Jesse Spencer), Dr. Allison Cameron (Jennifer Morrison), and Dr. Eric Foreman (Omar Epps).
 At the end of the third season, this team disbands.
 Rejoined by Foreman, House gradually selects three new team members: Dr. Remy "Thirteen" Hadley (Olivia Wilde), Dr. Chris Taub (Peter Jacobson), and Dr. Lawrence Kutner (Kal Penn).
 Chase and Cameron continue to appear occasionally in different roles at the hospital.
 Kutner dies late in season five; early in season six, Cameron departs the hospital, and Chase returns to the diagnostic team.
 Thirteen takes a leave of absence for most of season seven, and her position is filled by medical student Martha M. Masters (Amber Tamblyn).
-Cuddy and Masters depart before season eight; Foreman becomes the new Dean of Medicine, while Dr. Jessica Adams (Odette Annable) and Dr. Chi Park (Lo Mutuc, credited as Charlyne Yi) join House's team.
+Cuddy and Masters depart before season eight; Foreman becomes the new Dean of Medicine, while Dr. Jessica Adams (Odette Annable) and Dr. Chi Park (Lo Mutuc) join House's team.

 The premise of House originated with Paul Attanasio, while Shore was responsible for conceiving the titular character.
 The series' executive producers included Shore, Attanasio, Attanasio's business partner Katie Jacobs, and film director Bryan Singer.
-It was filmed largely in a neighborhood and business district in Los Angeles County's Westside called Century City.
+It was filmed largely in Century City, a neighborhood and business district in Los Angeles.
 The series was produced by Attanasio and Jacobs' Heel and Toe Films, Shore's Shore Z Productions, Singer's Bad Hat Harry Productions, and Universal Television.

 House was among the top 10 series in the United States from its second through fourth seasons.
 Distributed to 71 countries, it was the most-watched TV program in the world in 2008.
 It received numerous awards, including five Primetime Emmy Awards, two Golden Globe Awards, a Peabody Award, and nine People's Choice Awards.
 On February 8, 2012, Fox announced that the eighth season, then in progress, would be its last.
 The series finale aired on May 21, 2012, following an hour-long retrospective.